Lane Kenworthy, The Good Society

 Inclusion doesn’t require full mixing.
 Not every neighborhood or school has to perfectly match the racial mix in the population.
 Yet we can’t have genuine inclusion if a group is heavily separated from others.

-TREATMENT BY THE CRIMINAL JUSTICE SYSTEM
+TREATMENT BY POLICE AND THE CRIMINAL JUSTICE SYSTEM

 Unequal and sometimes hostile treatment by police, judges, and other elements of the criminal justice system is a long-running source of African Americans’ perception of exclusion.
 “The police departments of your country,” writes Ta-Nehisi Coates, “have been endowed with the authority to destroy your body.
 It does not matter if the destruction is the result of an unfortunate overreaction.
 It does not matter if it originates in a misunderstanding.
 It does not matter if the destruction springs from a foolish policy.
 Sell cigarettes without the proper authority and your body can be destroyed.
 Resent the people trying to entrap your body and it can be destroyed.
 Turn into a dark stairwell and your body can be destroyed.
 The destroyers will rarely be held accountable.
 Mostly they will receive pensions.
 And destruction is merely the superlative form of a dominion whose prerogatives include friskings, detainings, beatings, and humiliations.
 All of this is common to black people.
-And all of this is old for black people.”10
+And all of this is old for black people.”14

 EMBRACE BY OTHER GROUPS

-What does public opinion data tell us about the degree to which white Americans embrace their black compatriots?
+What does public opinion data tell us about the degree to which white Americans embrace their Black compatriots?

-In the most thorough study to date of data on whites’ attitudes toward African Americans, published in 2012, Lawrence Bobo and colleagues conclude that “A Jim Crow-era commitment to segregation, explicit white privilege, revulsion against mixed marriages, and the categorical belief that blacks were inherently and biologically inferior to whites collapsed.
+In the most thorough study to date of data on whites’ attitudes toward African Americans, published in 2012, Lawrence Bobo and colleagues conclude that “A Jim Crow-era commitment to segregation, explicit white privilege, revulsion against mixed marriages, and the categorical belief that Blacks were inherently and biologically inferior to whites collapsed.
 Broad support for equal treatment, integration, and a large measure of tolerance supplanted these views.”

 But the news isn’t entirely good.
 They also find that “despite accepting integration as a general principle and a small minority presence in schools, neighborhoods, or other public social spaces, whites express strong social distance preferences.”
 And “negative racial stereotypes remain widespread, but they differ from past stereotyping in two important ways.
-Contemporary negative views of blacks have a gradational or qualified, rather than categorical, character.
-The basis for such perceptions also appears to have shifted away from presumed biological or natural differences toward presumptions rooted in group culture.”15
+Contemporary negative views of Blacks have a gradational or qualified, rather than categorical, character.
+The basis for such perceptions also appears to have shifted away from presumed biological or natural differences toward presumptions rooted in group culture.”20

 WHAT DO AFRICAN AMERICANS THINK?